 Douglas Fir trees, Pseudotsuga menziesii, are large and vigorous evergreen conifers.
-They are great for very poor soil, as long as the site is not dry.
 Mature trees in the open have a lush, attractive canopy.

 For such a big tree, the Douglas Fir has a fairly compact canopy, with downward pointing lower branches that do a great job of blocking out sight from about 5 metres off the ground when they are mature.
 Older trees have very thick, corky bark with lovely sinuous ridges.